fga-eps-mds/2019.1-hubcare-plugin/README.md

 This should be enough to turn the service on ( ͡° ͜ʖ ͡°).

+Now, exists a `dist/chrome` directory with all things Chrome needs to execute the Add-on.

+> Obs: port 35729 must be free to connect to Chrome

 Then, open Google Chrome on [chrome://extensions/](chrome://extensions/), activate `Developer mode` on top right corner.
+Some new options will appear, click on `Load unpacked` e open the generated `2019.1-hubcare-plugin/dist/chrome` directory.

 ![Developer Mode](docs/images/chromeext.png)

 You now shoud see hubcare extension, just activate it.

 Just go to some GitHub repo to see it working.
-I recommend [this one](https://github.com/fga-eps-mds/2019.1-hubcare-api), you can even give it a star! :wink:
+I recommend [this one](https://github.com/fga-eps-mds/2019.1-hubcare-api), you can even give it a star! :star: :wink:

 ##### Execute others commands